RunnersDownload Trail Map

 From the Bus Stop hike the PRAIRIE TRAIL back to Brush Creek Trail

 This trail meanders for ¾ mile through the prairie beginning at the wetland parking area near the historic stone “bus stop.”
 It terminates by branching onto Brush Creek Trail.
-An observation deck at the crest of the hill provides hikers a panoramic view of the prairie.
+The McMillan Prairie Overlook at the crest of the hill provides hikers a panoramic view of the prairie.

 The Prairie Trail also connects to the BLUFF OVERLOOK TRAIL (GREEN MARKERS) and the Trail House